 Pembrokeshire Coast Path Walking Holidays

-The Pembrokeshire Coast Path is regarded as one of the world’s great walking trails, National Geographic ranked it second in the world’s top ten long-distance paths.
-The wild nature of the landscape has made it the only stretch of coastline in the UK designated a National Park, ideal for coastal walking holidays.
+The Pembrokeshire Coast Path is regarded as one of the world’s finest long-distance walking trails.
+National Geographic ranked it second in the world’s top ten long-distance paths.
+This dramatic stretch of coastline forms the UK’s only coastal National Park, making it ideal for self-guided coastal walking holidays in Wales.

 Flimstone Bay Pembrokeshire